-Ninety-seven horses of the Percheron breed, the largest New York on their way to Wayne, Du Page County, Illinois, where their owner, Mr. M. W. Dunham, has a large stock farm.
-About one-fourth of them were colts, the rest were full-grown stallions, ranging in weight from 1,400 to 2,000 each, and were conveyed to the sea coast in a special train, the first ever run on a French railroad.
-To a reporter of the Tribune Mr. Dunham said :
+Ninety-seven horses of the Percheron breed, the largest it, the current of electricity from the first machine would lot ever brought to this country, recently passed through New York on their way to Wayne, Du Page County, Illinois, where their owner, Mr. M. W. Dunham, has a large stock farm.
+About one-fourth of them were colts, the rest were full-grown stallions, ranging in weight from 1,400 to 2,000 mon to many water animals in captivity.
+They become pounds.
+They cost in Perche, France, from \$800 to \$2,000 each, and were conveyed to the sea coast in a special train, the first ever run on a French railroad.
+To a reporter of the Tribune Mr. Dunham said: